JayantDubey01/MRI-Cushion/README.md

 4) Follow steps 1-3, for DC frequency range of 1Hz-10KHz.

-### Analysis

-The ideal frequency response would show a notch or lowpass filter near 128Mhz.
-The attenuation should be around -40 decibels or more.
-The complex impedance would also show a phase shift of -90 degrees indicating the filter is seen as an open circuit at 128MHz.

 ## NanoVNA Results Analysis:

 ### CH0/CH1 - Log magnitude of the input reflection coefficient